-- [17] During the winter semester, the Claimant had one class but had to do research because she was on different committees.
-She spent 20 hours a week on her studies.
-The Claimant stated that her focus was to finish school.4 - [18] To be considered available for work, a claimant must show that he is capable of, and available for work and unable to obtain suitable employment.5 - [19] Availability must be determined by analyzing three factors: - (1) the desire to return to the labour market as soon as a suitable job is offered, - (2) the expression of that desire through efforts to find a suitable job, and - (3) not setting personal conditions that might unduly limit the chances of returning to the labour market.6 - [20] Furthermore, availability is determined for each working day in a benefit period for which the claimant can prove that on that day he was capable of and available for work, and unable to obtain suitable employment.7 - [21] The evidence shows that the Claimant was a full-time student from 10/09/2020 until 30/04/2021.
-She spent about 20-25 hours per week in her studies including the time she spent on research and assignments.
-The Claimant stated on numerous occasions that she was not willing to give up her courses to take a full-time job.
-Both of those restricted him from obtaining full-time jobs during regular business hours, Monday to Friday.
+- [18] In her training course form, the Claimant indicated that she was attending full-time school from January 4, 2021, to April 16, 2021, and that she had worked part-time during school. - [19] I find that the preponderant evidence shows that the Claimant was attending full-time school from January 7, 2021 to March 17, 2021, and that she was not looking for full-time work during school. - [20] To be considered available for work, a claimant must show that he is capable of, and available for work and unable to obtain suitable employment. - [21] Availability must be determined by analyzing three factors: - (1) the desire to return to the labour market as soon as a suitable job is offered, - (2) the expression of that desire through efforts to find a suitable job, and - (3) not setting personal conditions that might unduly limit the chances of returning to the labour market. - [22] Furthermore, availability is determined for each working day in a benefit period for which the claimant can prove that on that day he was capable of and available for work, and unable to obtain suitable employment. - [23] The evidence shows that the Claimant was a full-time student attending X and was enrolled in the Graphic Design program since 2016.
+The Claimant stated on